Justify-social/my-project/docs/features-backend/database/schema.md

 ## Overview

-This document provides a comprehensive overview of the database schema for the Campaign Wizard application.
+This document provides a comprehensive overview of the database schema for the Justify.social platform.
 The database is built using PostgreSQL with Prisma ORM for data access.
 The schema follows best practices for relational database design, including proper normalization, referential integrity, and performance optimization.

 ## Core Subsystems